wiehajster/MaskDetection/README.md

 # MaskDetection
-Checking whether the person has a mask on correctly, incorrectly or not at all.
+Checking whether the person is wearing a mask on correctly, incorrectly or not at all.